 The island of Murano consists of 7 individual islands linked together by beautiful bridges.
 While this sounds overwhelming, the whole island actually measures a mere 1 mile, which is easily walkable in 20 minutes.

-Much like the city of Venice, Murano has a ‘Canale Grande’ (Grand Canal) that runs down the centre, and separates rows of mirrored buildings.
+Much like the city of Venice, Murano has a ‘Canale Grande’ (Grand Canal) that runs down the center, and separates rows of ancient buildings.
 The main and arguably most impressive building on the island is the municipal building, called ‘Palazzo Da Mula’.
 This dates back to the 13th century, and features a characteristically gothic facade, popular in Venetian architecture.
-The canals, coupled with the island’s three remaining churches, in addition to the beautiful buildings- are reasons enough to take a walking tour of Murano.
+The canals, along with the island’s three remaining churches, in addition to the beautiful buildings- are reasons enough to take a walking tour of Murano.

 2. Visit the Museum of Glass

 The Murano Museum of Glass was renovated in early 2016, so the interior is likely to please avid museum goers, who look for a more interactive experience from their travels.
 The exterior, however, has remained largely the same as when it was built in the early 1300s.